-Note the interest - is it 10%, 16%, 18% ... more?
+Note the interest - is it 10%, 16%, 18%... more?
 You need to know just in case something goes wrong like a check you sent gets lost or your electronic bill payment does not get processed.

-Choose a card with a reasonable annual percentage rate.
-The APR is what you pay on any balance you don't pay off each month (the interest).
-Typical credit cards have APR's of 17.4% - 21%.
-Find a credit card with the lowest annual percentage rate.
+Choose a card with a reasonable finance rate.
+The finance rate is what you pay on any balance you don't pay off each month.
+Typical credit cards have finance charges of 1.45% - 1.75%.
+Find a credit card with the lowest finance rate.

-The first couple credit cards you are offered when released from prison will have the worst possible terms: a

-21-day payment cycle, 18+% interest, and an APR of 21+%.
+The first couple credit cards you are offered when released from prison will have the worst possible terms: a 21-day payment cycle, 18+% interest, and finance charges of 1.75+%.
 As your employment record and income improves, your credit and financial strength will improve, and as they improve, so will the terms of the credit card offers you receive.
-The ideal might be: a 31-day payment cycle, 10% interest, and an APR of 17.4%.
+The ideal might be: a 31-day payment cycle, 10% interest, and finance charges of 1.45%.
 Of course, if you use the credit card strategy correctly, interest and finance charges will never come into play because you are paying your balance in full each month, and that means the only cost you pay is the annual fee (and most of the time you can get that waived).
-After six months of utilizing a credit card and being responsible you should contact your card issuer and negotiate for better terms: lower interest rates, higher amounts of available credit, lower interest fees, lower annual fees.
+After six months of utilizing a credit card and being responsible you should contact your card issuer and negotiate for better terms: lower interest rates, higher amounts of available credit, lower finance fees, lower annual fees.